 - It's a five hour carriage ride to London, and when Pip arrives in the big city, the country boy thinks that London is decidedly overrated.
 Everything is dirty, labyrinthine, and abrasive.

-The carriage driver delivers Pip to Jaggers' office, but not without mentioning how afraid he is of Jaggers.
-This perplexes Pip, but it also means that he doesn't have to tip the driver, too afraid is he of what Jaggers might do if he overcharges.
+- The carriage driver delivers Pip to Jaggers' office, but not without mentioning how afraid he is of Jaggers.
+This perplexes Pip, but it also means that he doesn't have to tip the driver, since the driver is afraid of what Jaggers might do if he overcharges.

 - Pip is greeted by a clerk who lets him know that Mr. Jaggers is in court, but that Pip can wait inside.

 - There are lots of people around, all waiting for Mr. Jaggers.

 - Pip waits in Mr. Jaggers' office, which is full of such delightful things as Mr. Jaggers' chair, which look likes a coffin, and two casts of gruesome, twitchy faces.

 People who Shmooped this also Shmooped...